Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Creating-a-basic-Grand-Strategy-renderer-inspired-by-Europa-Universalis-4.md

 img_path: /assets/assets-2025-01-08/
 ---

-### Introduction
-*Explain what the audience can expect out of this article.
-Explain what you are going to explain.*

 ## This is where I need to establish the relevance of grand strategy games!

 Grand Strategy games (GTG) are a niche genre that appeal only to a smaller portion of the strategy audience.
 Their complex simulations of the world make it a hard genre to get into as well as a difficult one to develop for.
 The complex systems that guide diplomacy, economy and even history are being utilized for more than just entertainment.
 The area of research around these games revolves around "Serious Games" for history, economy and medieval diplomacy.
 Here are a few research papers discussing those topics: